kalmhq/docs/docs/registry.md

 Now let's redeploy our application.

-Go back to the component and delete the failing pod.
+Go back to the component and **delete the failing pod**.
 Deleting a pod will trigger a redeployment.
 This time, the pod should be successfully deployed.